DrHacknik/3DNUS/README.md

 ##Requirements:

 *A Computer running Windows XP or Higher

-*.NET Framework 4.0 or Higher
+*NET Framework 4.0 or Higher

 *Either a x32 or x64 CPU

 *An Internet Connection